mchenggit/kabanero-event/architecture/README.md

 The Controller for MyDeployStage processes the creation of the StageRun object as follows:
 - Ensure that the stageKind is `MyDeployStage`, otherwise the resource is ignored.
-- Locate the `MyDeployStage` whose name is `my-deploy` and register to receive trigger events `Build(success)`.
+- Locate the `MyDeployStage` whose name is `my-deploy` to find the trigger event
+- Register to receive trigger events `Build(success)`.

-After all the StageRun resources are created, the controller emits the `Start_build` event to trigger the first stage.
+After all the StageRun resources are created, the controller for the StageRun emits the `Start_build` event to trigger the first stage.

 ### Running the Stages

 The controller for each stage is responsible for:
 - Creating listeners to listen for trigger events after `StageRun` resource is created.
-- When triggered, creating any additional resources, and run the stage.
+- When triggered, creating any additional resources to run the stage.
 - When completed, emit any configured events.

 For our example, the controller for TektonStage
-- Creates a listener to listen for `Start_build` event after the StageRun resource is created.
+- Created a listener to listen for `Start_build` event after the StageRun resource was created.
 - When `Start-build` event is received, creates Tekton related resources to start the pipeline:
    - `PipelineResource`
    - `PipelineRun`
 - When the Tekton pipeline completes, emits `Build` event.

 The controller for MyDeployStage
-- Creates a listener to listen for `Build(success)` event after the StageRun resource is created.
+- Created a listener to listen for `Build(success)` event after the StageRun resource was created.
-- when `Build(sucess)` event is received, performs whatever custom action is needed.
+- when `Build(sucess)` event is received, performs custom action.
-- Upon completion, emit the `Deploy` event.
+- Upon completion, emits the `Deploy` event.

 The controller for the StrategyRun monitors the status for each stage, and updates the overall status within the StrategyRun resource.

+### Persistent State

+The controller stores persistent state within the StrategyRun and StageRun resources.
+The persistent state allows the controller to be highly available.
+Should the controller be restarted, it uses the persistent states to determine how to resume.

+Kubernetes uses etcd to store the resources.
+It is expected that etcd is highly available and scalable, or the Kubernetes cluster itself will be unstable.

 ### Other Usage Scenarios